mrkusen/Kusen_website_/content/post/getting-started/index.md

 ---
-title: Inferential Statistics Using R
+title: National Level Changes in Acceptance of LGBT
-subtitle: Development of Population Pyramid in R
+subtitle: Geospatial analysis

 # Summary for listings and search engines
-summary: Development of Population Pyramid in R using ggplot to assess differences between actual US population vs. number of Facebook/Instagram users in the US.
+summary: Development of geographic data visualization related to changes in the Global Acceptance Index (GAI) from the Williams Institute.

 # Link this post with a project
 projects: []

 # Date published
-date: "2020-12-13T00:00:00Z"
+date: "2022-02-22T00:00:00Z"

 # Date updated
 lastmod: "2020-12-13T00:00:00Z"